4 Min. Read

 6. Turn on the visuals.

 Is it any surprise that a photo, even if it’s just been taken with a phone, gives a 35% retweet push on Twitter?
 As part of your ongoing marketing campaign strategy, look for ways to incorporate more visual cues into the content you plan to publish.
-You could ask your designated Design Pickle graphic designer to put together a theme-based infographic, for instance.
+You could ask your designated Design Pickle graphic designer to put together a theme-based infographic or an eye-catching graphic for your social media, for instance.
 You could also pepper blocks of copy with emojis.

 7. Respond to comments.